zverorx/jsonfs/test/README.md

 # Test

+`test.sh` automatically checks JSONFS by:

-The script test.sh mounts the JSON file located in the test/.
+- Mounting the JSON file
-The script also creates a mount point in it, and then deletes it after unmounting.
-Inside, the commands `ls  -lRa` and `cat` are executed to display the attributes and contents of the files.
+- Running `ls -Rla` and `cat` to check the structure and content
+- Cleaning the mount point after testing
+- Supports color-coded output parameters
 ---

 ## Usage
 ```
-./test.sh [ JSON file ]
+./test.sh <json_file> [rgb]
 ```
-You can pass a JSON file to the parameters, if you do not do this, it will mount the default file from test/.
-It can be called from anywhere.
+Options:
+- r - output of the first block (red), needed to demonstrate the contents of the original JSON file
+- g - output of the second block (green), needed to demonstrate the structure of the FS
+- b - output of the third block (blue), needed to demonstrate the contents of the FS files

->WARNING: You must compile jsonfs before using it (see README.md at the root of the project).
+>NOTE: You must compile jsonfs before using it (see README.md at the root of the project).

 ## Example

 ### Script execution
 ```
 **************************************************
-/home/user/prog/jsonfs/test/example.json:
+/home/user/example.json:
 {
-  "str": "hello",
-  "int": 42,
-  "float": 3.14,
-  "bool": true,
+  "user": "Ivan Petrov",
+  "interests": ["photography", "cooking", "skiing"],
-  "nil": null,
+  "phone": null,
-  "arr": [1, "x", false],
-  "obj": {
-    "key": "value",
-	"empty_obj": {
-	},
-	"nested_obj": {
+  "profile": {
-		"empty_str": ""
-	}
+    "city": "Saint Petersburg",
+    "street": "Nevsky Prospect",
+    "apartment": 45
   }
 }
 **************************************************